glycoverse/glysmith/README.md

 > One Ring to rule them all.
 > — *The Lord of the Rings*

 Be overwhelmed by the complexity of glycoverse?

 Try glysmith!
 Perform the comprehensive analysis pipeline with one function call.
-Even better, you can get a polished report directly in your browser.

 ## Installation